daqingchong/daqingchong.github.io/_pages/about.md

 I will co-organize <a href='https://coda.io/@sigir/gen-ir-24'>The Second Workshop on Generative Information Retrieval (Gen-IR)</a> at SIGIR 2024.
 Looking forward to seeing you in Washington!
 </li>
 <li>
 I co-organized <a href='https://coda.io/@sigir/gen-ir'>The First Workshop on Generative Information Retrieval (Gen-IR)</a> at SIGIR 2023.
+The final report on the workshop is available <a href='https://dl.acm.org/doi/pdf/10.1145/3642979.3642995'>here</a>
 </li>
 </ul>